m0-foundation/ttg-frontend/README.md

 ### Local development with hardhat

 In one terminal, run `yarn hardhat`.
 This starts a test blockchain on port 8545.

+To test with the [rpc-proxy](https://github.com/MZero-Labs/rpc-proxy) on port 3005, clone it and run it in another terminal.
+It will connect to hardhat.

+To test without the rpc-proxy, verify your .env connects to hardhat port 8545 instead of 3005 for RPC

 In another terminal, run `yarn dev`.
 This starts the development server on `http://localhost:3000`